Benjamin Ogle Tayloe: Later life

 Tayloe married Phoebe Warren, one of his wife's friends, on April 17, 1849.
-The Tayloe household became a hub of entertaining and political activity once more after Whig Zachary Taylor became President in 1849.
+The Tayloe household became a hub of entertaining and political activity once more after Whig Zachary Taylor became president in 1849.
 Tayloe remained an influential figure in national Whig politics even after Taylor's death on July 9, 1850, and the assumption of Millard Fillmore to the presidency.
 Tayloe made the first of two trips to Alabama to visit his business there in late 1850, and spent some time in the city of New Orleans, Louisiana, before traveling to Havana, Cuba.
 Although Tayloe was an influential backer of Fillmore for re-election in 1852, he was on intimate terms with General Winfield Scott, the candidate who defeated Fillmore for the Whig nomination for president.

 During this period, Tayloe was also a director of the Monument Association, which was striving to build the Washington Monument.
-He was elected president of the Board of Trustees of the Washington Orphan Asylum in 1855, and from 1865 until his death in 1868 was president of the Society of the Oldest Inhabitants of DC (an association of citizens who had lived in the District of Columbia at least 20 years).
+He was elected president of the Board of Trustees of the Washington Orphan Asylum in 1855, and from 1865 until his death in 1868 was president of the Association of the Oldest Inhabitants of the District of Columbia (an association of citizens who had lived in the District of Columbia at least 20 years).
 In the 1850s and 1860s he was regularly asked to run for Mayor of Washington, but declined every time.
 He was a very close friend of Francis Napier, 10th Lord Napier, the Minister Plenipotentiary to the United States from 1857 to 1859.

 In the critical presidential election of 1860, with the Whig Party in disarray, Tayloe worked to elect former Senator John Bell (running as the candidate of the Constitutional Union Party).
 He attempted to convince the Southern Democratic Party candidate, Vice President John C. Breckinridge, to withdraw his candidacy in favor of a "fusion" party that would defeat the Republican Party candidate, Abraham Lincoln.
 When Lincoln won the election, Tayloe met with the president-elect on November 8, 1860, and expressed his views on the need for union in a letter which he handed to him.
 Lincoln read it over twice, then said, "I am not yet elected President, and shall not be until I receive the vote of the electors."